andilabs/andilabs.github.io/_posts/2021-02-17-lower-dopamine-user.markdown

    Once configured, triple-click the side button to turn the Grayscale filter on and off.
  ```

+ ### paperback notes for what to search on the Internet
-5. Use paperback for taking notes, what you "need" to check on the internet.
+ Use paperback for taking notes, what you "need" to check on the internet.
 Most of this things afterwards for me turns out to be compulsive and not needed at all.

+### night-shift - lower blue light in later part of the day
-6. Use software like https://justgetflux.com/ on your desktop and/or smartphone if you don't own the built-in night-shift options for reducing blue ligth decreasing your melatonin production.
+Use software like https://justgetflux.com/ on your desktop and/or smartphone if you don't own the built-in night-shift options for reducing blue ligth decreasing your melatonin production.

 ![](/assets/gray-scale-tunned-ios.png)

+## appendix - protect your kids by CodeTwo and [Szymon Szczesniak](https://www.linkedin.com/in/szymon-szczesniak-32b09b28/)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/XbDiM8sM7gc?si=Z__vl0gFaCnA1YkD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>